New Reports Highlight Opportunities to Enhance Policy for Equity & Quality

-- Invest in high school teachers through professional development plans and financial incentives that support them to earn the master level credits needed to meet HLC credential requirements and teach dual credit courses at the high school.
+- Invest in high school teachers through professional development plans and financial incentives that support them to earn the master-level credits needed to meet HLC credential requirements and teach dual credit courses at the high school.

-At EdSystems, we echo these recommendations from Stand and ILACEP and continue working through our broader College and Career Pathway Endorsements effort, particularly the Perkins Model Programs of Study, to ensure that rigorous dual credit is also embedded strategically to maximize its value for students.
+At EdSystems, we echo these recommendations from Stand and ILACEP and continue working through our broader College and Career Pathway Endorsements effort, particularly the Perkins Model Programs of Study, to ensure rigorous dual credit is embedded strategically to maximize its value for students.